Writing a letter to the editor

 Grab them by the…

-Newspapers receive hundreds of letter to the editor every week.
+Newspapers receive hundreds of letters to the editor every week.
 If your letter doesn’t grab the interest of the sub-editor in the first two lines, it doesn’t stand a chance of getting published.
 Be pithy, sharp, funny, even snide – just make sure you get their attention.

 Get to the point

 Remember that if the information isn’t essential, you don’t need it.
-You aren’t writing an essay, so you don’t need to cover every angle, rather, you are crafting a clever and concise couple of paragraphs which must inform and have impact.
+You aren’t writing an essay, so you don’t need to cover every angle, rather, you are crafting a clever and concise couple of sentences which must inform and have impact.

 Advance the argument